lorriebosse/style/readme.md

 </div>

 ## About Me
 I've been a web developer for over 25 years[*](https://web.archive.org/web/19961220192514/http://agate.net/), and in that time I've used vanilla CSS, Sass, Styletron, Styled Components, and everything in between.
 I've always wanted a CSS architecture that is _**predictable**_, _**maintainable**_, and that results in the absolute _**minimum possible output**_.
-I've distilled all of my experience into this tool. @ptb/style the contribution I have wanted to make to the developer community for over 4 years.
+I've distilled all of my experience into this tool. @ptb/style the contribution I have wanted to make and give back to the developer community for over 4 years.

 ## About The Project

-<h3 align="center">This tool includes features that reduce or eliminate many common pain points that front end web developers encounter when designing and developing code for the web:</h3>
+<h3 align="center">This tool includes features that reduce or eliminate many common pain points that front end web developers (we) encounter when designing and developing code for the web:</h3>
 -

 ### Decrease Cognitive Overhead

 Don't worry about naming things, style order, specificity, compressing output, build tools, plugins, etc. Have I used this before?
 If I change it here, what else will change?
 What should I name this?
 Keeping all those concerns and details in mind is a thing of the past.

-### Simplicity
+### Style Simplicity

 Styles are declarable.
-This tool converts style rules applies them to the page.
+This tool converts style rules and applies them to the page.
 There is only one function to learn and if you know CSS and JavaScript already, it will look very familiar.
 It parses styles, selectors, shortcuts, and media queries using a single function.
 It creates unique class names automatically.
 Styles are ordered simply and consistently.
 Selectors are parsed, de-duplicated, and grouped with identical declarations automatically.

-### No More Naming
+### No More Class Naming

 Class names are generated automatically in a _**consistent**_ and predictable way.
 The same input will result in the same output, and is based on the CSS property used and their values; whether rendered at build time, server-side rendered, or at runtime in the browser.